41 Celebrity Names You Always Misspell

 Ginnifer Goodwin, born Jennifer Goodwin, legally changed her name in 2011 to better reflect the regional pronunciation of her name in her home state of Tennessee.
 On The Late Show with David Letterman in 2009, Goodwin explained that, where she's from, the first syllable in her name is pronounced like the liquor "gin"—not like how "Jen" is typically pronounced.

 Malin Åkerman (pronounced "Mah-lin Ack-er-man") may be a perplexing name to digest for Americans.
 But in Sweden, where the actor was born, her first name is incredibly traditional, she once explained on Conan.

 "It's a very Swedish name," Åkerman told Conan O'Brien.
 "It's actually such a traditional name that it's like a 'Gertrude' or a 'Rose' here.
 So, literally, when I'm in Sweden, you hear the name 'Malin,' but it will be me and five 85-year-old women turning around at the same time."

-As with many Greek names, actor Zach Galifianakis' proves to be quite a challenging juxtaposition of letters.
+As with many Greek names, actor Zach Galifianakis' proves to be quite a challenging combination of letters.
 For those who would like to master its spelling, Stephen Colbert and the actor came up with a useful (and hilarious) song on The Late Show with Stephen Colbert.

 Since her acting debut in 2009's Precious, Gabourey Sidibe's Senegalese name has tripped up more than a few of us.
 Fortunately for the poor spellers among us, Sidibe simply goes by the nickname "Gabby" these days—but that doesn't make her given name any less beautiful (and worthy of being spelled correctly).
-And for more surprising celebrity factoids, check out the 100 Celebrities You Won’t Believe Are The Same Age.